Leon Klinghoffer: Aftermath

 Five days after the murder, Rabbi Morris Gordon and a group of student activists performed a mock Jewish funeral service for Leon Klinghoffer in front of the Palestine Liberation Organization's Washington, D.C., office to call attention to the group's role in the killing of an American military veteran.

 After the death of their parents, the Klinghoffers' daughters established the Leon and Marilyn Klinghoffer Memorial Foundation with the Anti-Defamation League.
 The foundation combats terrorism through educational, political, and legal means.
 The foundation is funded by an undisclosed settlement paid by the PLO to the Klinghoffers to settle a lawsuit seeking damages for the PLO's role in the hijacking (Klinghoffer v.
 PLO, 739 F. Supp.
 854 (S.D.N.Y.
 1990) and Klinghoffer v.
 PLO, 937 F.2d 44, 50 (2d Cir.
 1991).
 This lawsuit spurred passage of the Antiterrorism Act of 1990, which made it easier for victims of terrorism to sue terrorists and collect civil damages for losses incurred.

-PLF commander Muhammad Zaidan, a.k.a.
-Abu Abbas, was freed by the Italian government after the Achille Lauro affair.
-The Clinton administration, aware of Abbas' arriving in Gaza, neither asked for his extradition nor requested he be given to Italy who had found him guilty in absentia.
-The U.S. Senate passed a resolution 99–0 asking President Bill Clinton to request Abbas' extradition to the US.
-He was captured in Iraq in 2003 by U.S. forces during the 2003 invasion of Iraq, and he died in custody a year later of heart disease, according to the U.S. government.

 The ship involved in the hijacking, the Achille Lauro, returned to cruise duty until it was caught afire off the coast of Somalia on November 30, 1994.
 After evacuating the ship of passengers, the crew could not control the fire, and the abandoned ship sank on December 2.
-Two people died.
+Three people died.